timchungdmd/mc-exercise/FUBAR.md

-The guy who invented the know know joke won the no bell prize.
+The guy who invented the knock knock joke won the no bell prize.